coreparkumar/StoryWeaver/replit.md

 4. User context maintained throughout session for permissions

 ### Story Interaction Flow
-1. User views story and sees current content + contributor list
+1. User views story and sees current content + contributor list + pending comments
 2. To contribute, user must first "like" the story (via Farcaster)
-3. Like action grants writing privileges and opens contribution form
+3. Like action grants commenting privileges and opens comment form
-4. New contributions are appended as story segments with proper ordering
+4. User submits story part as a comment for creator review
+5. Story creator can review comments and incorporate selected ones into the main story
+6. Incorporated comments become story segments and are removed from pending comments
-5. Real-time updates show new contributions and updated contributor counts
+7. Real-time updates show new comments and incorporated content

 ### Permission System
-The like-based permission system ensures:
+The tiered permission system ensures:
-- Only engaged users can contribute (must like to write)
+- Only engaged users can comment (must like to contribute ideas)
+- Story creators have full editorial control over final content
-- Social proof through visible like counts
+- Social proof through visible like counts and comment engagement
-- Natural content quality filter through community engagement
+- Natural content quality filter through creator curation
-- Writing locks prevent simultaneous editing conflicts (1-minute maximum)
+- Writing locks prevent simultaneous editing conflicts when incorporating comments (1-minute maximum)
-- Story creation requires warp sharing to authorized FID for quality control
+- Story creation requires warp sharing to authorized FID for platform quality control

 ## External Dependencies